emsesp/action-automatic-releases/README.md

 The GitHub Actions framework allows you to trigger this (and other) actions on _many combinations_ of events.
 For example, you could create specific pre-releases for release candidate tags (e.g `*-rc*`), generate releases as changes land on master (example above), nightly releases, and much more.
 Read through [Workflow syntax for GitHub Actions](https://help.github.com/en/articles/workflow-syntax-for-github-actions) for ideas and advanced examples.

-## Versioning

-Every commit that lands on master for this project triggers an automatic build as well as a tagged release called `latest`.
-If you don't wish to live on the bleeding edge you may use a stable release instead.
-See [releases](../../releases/latest) for the available versions.

 ```yaml
 - uses: "emsesp/GH-Automatic-Releases@<VERSION>"
 ```

-## How to get help

-The main [README](https://github.com/emsesp/GHactions/blob/master/README.md) for this project has a bunch of information related to debugging & submitting issues.
-If you're still stuck, try and get a hold of me on [keybase](https://keybase.io/marvinpinto) and I will do my best to help you out.

 ## License